Improving intensive care for infants at Children’s Hospitals

 Medically complex infants represent 23% of the patient days and 21% of the charges of a Children’s Hospital.

 The US spends approximately 20% of its gross domestic product (GDP) on health care.
 Since the population health of medically complex infants is a focus for our hospitals, the value of delivered health care must be assessed.
 NICU patients in Children’s Hospitals represent only 7-8% of the patient population for these hospitals, but because of their complex care needs and long length of stay, this patient population represents 23% of the patient days and 21% of the charges of a Children’s Hospital.
-So it's imperative that we invest in and apply key clinical resources like CHND, to improve the quality of care and optimize expenditures in the care of medically complex children.
+It's imperative that we invest in and apply key clinical resources like CHND, to improve the quality of care and optimize expenditures in the care of medically complex children.